 This trend is not surprising given the fact that younger single males tend to take more chances and go to higher-risk locations than do married persons.

 It is unclear whether household income or the value of the vehicle is a criterion in carjacking as the statistics are spread throughout the income levels.
 However, the $35,000 to $50,000 income range had a slightly higher carjack victim frequency.

 Here at International Armoring, we offer increased protection against carjackings and kidnappings.
 You are safe in your movable fortress to escape most immediate dangers, an anti-carjacking utility more or less.

 Because the carjacker’s purpose is to take the car in as good condition and not chase after the victim, options we provide (like run-flat tires and smoke screens) don’t necessarily apply.
 Here are a couple of features we provide to prevent carjackings:

 - Ballistic glass: We provide bulletproof glass in order to protect you while inside the car.
 You don’t need to be threatened if a man with a gun attempts to steal your car.

 - Electric door handles: It is generally a good precaution to always lock your doors while inside the car, no matter the circumstances.
 However, a thief may still try to force his way in.
 Activate the electric door handle to send a shock to the would-be thief.

 - Sirens: We can install loud sirens and lights.
 Generally, carjackers don’t like a lot of noise, so making a lot of commotion might scare the thief off before he makes any real threat.

 Ways to Prevent Carjackings

-- Keep your valuables (such as purses, laptops and bags) out of view while driving and parked
+- Keep your valuables (such as purses, laptops, and bags) out of view while you’re driving and when you’re parked

 - If driving at night or early morning, always park in well-lighted areas